marcoverpas/PhD_Lectures_Macerata_2025/README.md

 ## A5_Implementing_a_SFC_Model_in_R

-... [stress implications of economic policy]
+... (stress implications of economic policy) (create interactive models)